angela1C/Programming-and-Scripting-Project/README.md

 At a quick first glance, the Iris flowers would seem quite similar and hard to tell apart.
 However a closer look at the overall plant's description including features such as plant height and leaf type as well as colour, would make them seem a bit easier to distinguish from each other which makes me wonder why only the petal and sepal measurements of the flower are used and not other features of the plants.

-As experts in their fields, Fisher and Anderson looked specifically at the petal and sepal measurements - a compound measurement -  of the measurements as a way to classify the Iris plants which shows how important it is in machine learning to have some background knowledge of the data from an expert in a field, such as the biologists and botanists Fisher and Anderson in the case of the Iris data set.
+However, as experts in their fields, Fisher and Anderson looked specifically at the petal and sepal measurements, or more specifically a compound measurement of these variables as a way to classify the Iris plants which shows how important it is in machine learning to have some background knowledge of the data from an expert in a field, such as the biologists and botanists Fisher and Anderson in the case of the Iris data set.

 The Fisher Iris data set is still widely used in learning classification methods.

-<a name="2.-background-information-about-the-fisher-iris-dataset"></a>
 <a name="3.-python-and-other-software-tools-used-in-this-project."></a>
 # 3. Python and other software tools used in this project